wrfchem-leeds/WRFotron/docs/source/compilation.rst

   # for manual compilation remove (at least) intel, openmpi, and WRFchem
   module load ncl/6.5.0 nco/4.6.0 wrfchemconda/3.7 sge

 - The executables within :code:`pre.bash` need to be copied over directly, rather than just linked which is adequate for the CEMAC method.
-To do this make both of the following replacements:
+To do this make both of the following replacements.
+You can see the manual blueprint in the repository: `pre.bash.blueprint_manual <https://github.com/wrfchem-leeds/WRFotron/blob/master/pre.bash.blueprint_manual>`_.

 .. code-block:: bash